-On the one hand, "snow men arose like magic on a thousand lawns" — and long-idle sleds, "brought out from the East ... were given their first West Coast workout by enthusiastic children".
+On the upside, "snow men arose like magic on a thousand lawns" — and long-idle sleds, "brought out from the East ... were given their first West Coast workout by enthusiastic children".

 Seven students at Pasadena Junior College were arrested when a snowball fight turned into a riot.
 Police had to use nightsticks, water cannons and "tear bombs" to quell it.
 A bystander was hospitalized after being struck in the eye a with snowball that had a rock inside it.